 These two advantages translate into significantly reduced cost and administrative burden for the employer.

-This in turn It makes adopting of one of these plans far more attractive than trying to do it alone.
+This in turn makes adopting of one of these plans far more attractive than trying to do it alone.

 An additional advantage is that the PPP is the plan fiduciary, taking another burden from the employer.
 The employer retains a fiduciary responsibility for selection of the PPP and needs to monitor their performance.
 There may also be an investment fiduciary, depending on the plan setup.

-PPPs can offer several forms of retirement plan; the 401(k) will likely be the most common, but others are available if the situation warrants.
+PPPs can offer several forms of retirement plan; the 401(k) will be the most common, but others are available if the situation warrants.